 Allentown, Camp Hill, Erie and Pittsburgh in Pennsylvania.
 Bluefield and Charleston in West Virginia.
 Wilmington in Delaware.
 These are all locations where, between 2010 and 2016, Highmark Inc.’s health equity and quality services team conducted forums to solicit input from members of our communities.

 Andrea Bullock, Paul Pelmon, Dr. Rhonda Johnson and Dr. Oralia Dominic from the Highmark Health Equity and Quality Services Team

 We sought guidance from the community in order to evaluate the effectiveness of interventions, including Highmark’s own activities, related to eliminating health care disparities.

 Their input was very valuable in identifying barriers and root causes of health care disparities and prioritizing opportunities to deliver more culturally and linguistically appropriate care to our members.

-Some, but not all, participants were Highmark members, with representation from our clients, faith-based organizations, public health and social service agencies, and other community-based organizations.
+Some, but not all, participants were Highmark health plan members, with representation from our clients, faith-based organizations, public health and social service agencies, and other community-based organizations.
 Physicians, nurses and representatives from medical societies also attended over the years.
 We welcomed diverse points of view ranging from millennials to seniors; from first-generation and second-generation immigrants to members of the LGBTQ community.